ExpoPythonist/GenuineCosts/readme.md

-# Bidding Application with Django
+# GenuineCosts with Django
-This application was built as a side project, in order to learn how to design and build a bidding system from scratch.
-The theme is based on capital raising for companies.
-It includes an auth system, marketplace, companies, placements, dashboard, mobile friendly design.
-I used Django mainly, to develop this application.
+This application was built as a side project, I used Django mainly, to develop this application.

 ![developer](https://img.shields.io/badge/Developed%20By%20%3A-Inzamamul%20Haque%20Ashique-red)